eevvaayou/eevvaayou.github.io/_pages/contact.md

 <br>

 ##### 9.Instructor’s specific obligations
 a.
-Instructors or company must ensure that each course is materially accurate and complete with regard to its subject matter as of the date it is delivered to NUDGE.<br>
+Instructors must ensure that each course is materially accurate and complete with regard to its subject matter as of the date it is delivered to NUDGE.<br>
 b.
 The Instructor will not post or provide any illegal, inappropriate, offensive, racist, hateful, sexist, pornographic or infringing material.
 <br>